 In 2009, we were introduced to Divine Truth (see About God’s Way) through some friends with whom we had explored The Way of Mastery (another spiritual path claiming to be based on Jesus’s teachings).
 I watched an introductory video about Divine Truth (the original Secrets of the Universe) and my little heart leapt for joy.
 I had found what I had been looking for spiritually – finally something that made sense and was completely and consistently loving!

-My husband and I soon parted ways as it became apparent that I was very keen on Divine Truth and he became vehemently opposed to it, even convincing my family to instigate an intervention to “save” me from what they decided, without basis, to be a cult.
+My husband and I soon parted ways as it became apparent that I was very keen on Divine Truth and he, on the other hand, decided the emotional part of it was somehow dangerous and eventually became quite adverse to it, even convincing my family to instigate an intervention to “save” me from what they decided, without basis, to be a cult.
 This one event, the “intervention,” and all the assumptions, deceit and lies involved in it essentially destroyed our family relationships.
 I keep in mind that what is loving will always remain, and what is not will be destroyed.
 I love both my parents as well as my ex husband, but their intentions and actions towards me were very damaging.
-I learned some information about cults in that event which solidified my knowledge that Divine Truth is not a cult, whereas than the Catholic Church I was raised in, for example, is.
+I learned some information about cults in that event which solidified my knowledge that Divine Truth is not a cult, whereas than the Catholic Church I was raised in, and even the average family, for example, are.
 I also learned that I have the choice and the duty to my soul to surround myself with people who support my growth in love.
 My husband and I divorced, my dad died a year after the intervention, and I have had to restrict my interactions with my mom and sister out of respect for myself.

 When the paperwork for my divorce was complete, I decided to go to Australia and meet the man and woman claiming to be Jesus and Mary Magdalene.
 I lived in a town near them for two years and had the wonderful opportunity to meet and spend time with them, attend a number of events and recorded seminars, and get to know other people keen on Divine Truth.
 I also had time to explore some of my musical desires, so I purchased a fiddle and taught myself how to play.
 I had finally found my instrument!